lfishRhungry/zbanner/README.md

 Welcome to Xtate -- A modular all-stack network scanner for next-generation internet surveys!

+Xtate focus on large-scale active measurement of protocol themselves and underlying characteristics they reflect.
+In other words, Xtate is not good at being a crawler or concentrating on contents like other specific scanners.
+(Although Xtate has that abilities...)

-PS: Xtate was originally designed to do all scans in complete stateless manner, but follow-up modules make it more than stateless.
+PS: Xtate was originally designed to do all scans in complete stateless manner, but some new features and modules make it more than stateless.
+But being fast and concise is always our target.

 ## Build